hr1232/arr_scripts/README.md

   This one is designed to be run as a Sonarr Connect Script.
 Whenever a new episode is added, it will add a tag to the series, thereby marking it for later conversion by sonar-convert.
+  Just add it as a Custom Script under Settings-->Connect and also make sure that your Sonarr user has execute privileges.
+If you run Sonarr on Docker also make sure that the settings-file is available inside the container.

 sonarr-orphan
 -------------